-Related Reading: Tour du Mont Blanc: How to Plan for this Epic Adventure.
+Related Reading: Tour du Mont Blanc: Self-Guided Hiking Tours

 You could head back the same way, but we choose to head down to the Bussalp.
-It’s a steep descent but the mountains are covered in wild flowers!
-I was so impressed, I dedicated a whole post to the wild flowers of the Junfrau, but here’s a sneak peek:
+It’s a steep descent but the mountains are covered in wildflowers!

 Related Reading: Gelmer Funicular, The Steepest in the World: Adventure Junkies Only